dividedbyzeroco/warp-server/readme.md

 app.use('/api/1', api);
 ```

-### Warp Model
+### Model

-Warp Models make it easy to define the tables found in the database.
+Models make it easy to define the tables found in the database.
 They contain special parameters which allow you to control the data that comes in and out of the server.

-To define a Warp Model, simply create a `WarpServer.Model` class with the following parameters:
+To define a Model, simply create a `WarpServer.Model` class with the following parameters:

 ```javascript
 WarpServer.Model.create({